Incident Report: Muhammad Talha Baber

 Talha was lifted from the water, not breathing, and Mr Carter began CPR.
 Paramedics received a call to attend the school at around 20:00 and were on scene 6-7 minutes later.
 Talha was taken to Eastbourne District General Hospital, where he was pronounced dead shortly after arrival (Asian Image, 2012; The Argus, 2011).

-Sussex Police and the Health and Safety Executive are preparing a report for the Coroner’s inquest, which would take place in May 2012.
+Sussex Police and the Health and Safety Executive are preparing a report for the Coroner’s inquest, which will occur in May 2012.
 A spokesman for the Health and Safety Executive said its inspectors would be investigating whether the school had breached any safety laws (The Argus, 2011).

 In a statement, school director Mr Malcolm Payton said (ITV News, 2012):